-However, the irony is, most of these myths are inhibitions, and modern dieticians are finding many of these myths as clueless.
+However, the irony is that most of these myths are inhibitions, and modern dieticians find many of these myths clueless.

 Myth 1: Consuming ghee can make you fat

-One of the most generic and controversial myths related to ghee side effects is the fear of weight gain.
-A significant portion of the population avoids ghee because they believe it triggers obesity in a human body.
+One of the most generic and controversial myths about ghee side effects is the fear of weight gain.
+A significant portion of the population avoids ghee because they believe it triggers obesity in the human body.

 On the contrary, if you dig deep into the properties of ghee precisely, you will observe how ghee aids weight loss instead of gaining.
 Let’s highlight the contents of pure ghee and study the functions they perform.

 A mouse study suggests that conjugated linoleic acid (CLA) can amplify metabolic activities, inhibit unnecessary binge eating, stimulate fat breakdown, and reduce harmful fat production in the body.

-Moreover, close scrutiny on CLA has indicated an increase the in-muscle lean mass and weight loss.
+Moreover, scrutiny of CLA has indicated an increase the in-muscle lean mass and weight loss.

 Ghee is a paleo and keto-friendly fat.
-If you add ghee to your diet in moderation, it can help you reduce calorie intake as ghee helps in faster digestion and works as a filler food.
+Adding ghee to your diet in moderation can help you reduce calorie intake as ghee helps in faster digestion and works as a filler food.

 Myth 2: Ghee can trigger bad cholesterol & negatively impact your health

 Ghee has often been labeled as a cause of cardiac arrest and a trigger to raise the bad cholesterol in the body.
 However, this may happen if you use ghee indiscriminately in your diet as ghee side effects.

 Ghee is a chain of monounsaturated fatty acids, which are healthy dietary supplements.

 Studies confirm that CLA, Omega-3 fatty acids, and butyric acid improve the amount of HDL cholesterol in the blood and help control the harmful LDL cholesterol.
 It happens when an active lifestyle and daily exercise complement the ghee diet.

 Myth 3: Ghee aggravates food sensitivity

 You can reduce ghee side effects by following 3 simple rules.
 These are:

-If you wonder about the best grass-fed ghee for your dietary use, Milkio Grass-fed ghee from New Zealand is one of the best options you can try.
+If you are wondering about the best grass-fed ghee for your dietary use, Milkio Grass-fed ghee from New Zealand is one of the best options you can try.